stacksjs/stacks/README.md

 > _The clever way to build component & function libraries._

-**🤖 Zero-config by default**
+**🤖 Zero-config, by design**

-The highly optimized Stacks bundler automagically builds & distributes CommonJS & module library formats.
-Stacks also automatically generates a Web Component library, Vue 2 & 3 libraries, a composables/functions library, plus all of its relating component & composable type declarations.
+The Stacks bundler automagically generates a Web Component library, Vue 2 & 3 libraries, a composable functions library, plus all of its relating component & composable type declarations.

 **🎨 Style with ease**

-Create your own style guide using conventions you are familiar with via UnoCSS. _(e.g. Tailwind CSS, Windi CSS, Heroicons, Bootstrap, etc.)_
+Create your own style guide using conventions you are familiar with via UnoCSS's atomic CSS engine. _(e.g. Tailwind CSS, Windi CSS, Heroicons, Bootstrap, etc.)_

-**⚡️ Next-Gen Developer Experience _(DX)_**
+**⚡️ Next-gen Developer Experience _(DX)_**

-Whether it is the simple setup, modern git commit conventions via commitlint, a modern CI, automated npm package releases & semver versioning, pretty changelog generations, GitHub PR dependency updates, spell-checking, integrated documentation tooling, or a pre-configured playground & examples. _Stacks has it all._
+Whether it is the simple artisan setup, the modern git commit conventions via commitlint, the simple CI, automated npm package releases & semver versioning, pretty changelog generations, automated GitHub PR dependency updates, built-in spell-checking, integrated documentation tooling, or the pre-configured playground & examples... _Stacks has it all._

 **💡 Delightful VS Code integration**